makersacademy/CV/README.md

-## Diego Fontecilla
+## Diego Fontecill
 <!--
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment. -->
 I am a music composer and producer that got seduced for the logical and abstract aspects of coding, now facing a carrier change at Makers Academy.
 I've worked creating music for feature film, tv series and advertisements, from now on glad to use my energy and creativity in designing elegant and efficient software.
 After a few weeks I'll be looking for my first job as a junior developer in London.

 ## Skills
 <!-- #Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.